nicholaswilde/recipes/docs/cookies-and-bars/the-best-sugar-cookies.md

 ### Step 8

-Decorate the cooled cookies with royal icing or easy cookie icing.
+Decorate the cooled cookies with [royal icing][1] or easy cookie icing.
 Feel free to tint either icing with gel food coloring.
 See post above for recommended decorating tools.
 No need to cover the decorated cookies as you wait for the icing to set.
 If it’s helpful, decorate the cookies directly on a baking sheet so you can stick the entire baking sheet in the refrigerator to help speed up the icing setting.